Here’s our Holiday Cheat Sheet.

 Plan For Everyone – Make sure to ask guests beforehand if they have any food restrictions.
 It’s very common to have a vegetarian or someone with food allergies at your table.
 They will surely appreciate the effort you make to include them and this will avoid embarrassment on both parts.

-Celebrate At Your Own Party – I think a lot of us are guilty of this one.
+Celebrate At Your Own Party – I think a lot of us are guilty of doing this.
 You greet your guests and then go right back into the kitchen.
-You may not see it at the time but you are ruining your own party!
+Try and make most things ahead of time.
+Like our Furlani Bruschetta!
+You can add finishing touches right before the guests arrive.

 The holidays can also be a tough time of year for some people.
 But you can help spread some cheer.